curlpipe/ox/README.md

 If you're looking for a text editor that...
 1. :feather: Is lightweight and efficient
 2. :wrench: Can be configured to your heart's content
-3. :package: Has features out of the box, including
+3. :package: Has useful features out of the box
-    - syntax highlighting
-    - undo and redo
-    - search and replace
-    - line numbers
-    - opening multiple files
-    - full mouse cursor interaction

 ...then Ox is right up your street